-(6) Includes debt service on General Obligation Debt (as defined herein) and tax and revenue anticipation notes; excludes debt service on PICA bonds and lease and service agreement financings.
+6) Includes debt service on General Obligation Debt (as defined herein) and tax and revenue anticipation notes; excludes debt service on PICA bonds and lease and service agreement financings.

 Advances & Miscellaneous Payments includes funds set aside in the Labor Reserve and the Federal and State Funding Reserve, as applicable.
 The Labor Reserve is set aside for labor-related costs, including costs related to labor agreements with certain of the City's municipal unions, among other things.
 See "EXPENDITURES OF THE CITY - Overview of City Employees."
 The Federal and State Funding Reserve is set aside to address certain funding that may become unavailable as a result of cuts in the federal or state budget or the implementation of other federal or state policies that may affect such funding for the City.
-The Fiscal Year 2019 Adopted Budget includes (i) \$16.4 million for the Labor Reserve, and (ii) \$54.6 million for the Federal and State Funding Reserve, while the FY 2019 Fourth Quarter QCMR estimates \$0.0 million for such reserves for Fiscal Year 2019, respectively.
-The Fiscal Year 2020 Adopted Budget includes (i) \$0.0 million for the Labor Reserve, and (ii) \$55.1 million for the Federal and State Funding Reserve, respectively.
-Any portion of such reserves that is not used to offset labor-related costs or costs related to cuts in federal or state funding, as applicable, will increase the General Fund balance at the end of the given Fiscal Year, if not used by the City for other purposes.
+The Fiscal Year 2019 Adopted Budget includes (i) \$16.4 million for the Labor Reserve, and (ii) \$54.6 million for the Federal and State Funding Reserve, while the Proposed Twenty-Eighth Five-Year Plan estimates \$0.0 million and \$53.6 million for such reserves for Fiscal Year 2019, respectively.